SoftUni-Internal/interactive-content/EN/02-Interfaces-and-Abstraction/06-Summary.md

   public static void main(String[] args) {

-    // create an object of Main
+    // Create an object of Main
     Main obj = new Main();

-    // access method of abstract class
+    // Access method of abstract class
-    // using object of Main class
+    // Using object of Main class
     obj.call();
   }
 }